Employer Branding: The Complete Guide for Innovative Companies & Startups

 How do you develop an employer branding strategy?

 To jump-start your team’s employer branding efforts, we advocate immediate action.
-Yes, develop your strategy carefully.
+Yes, develop your employer branding strategy carefully.
 But at the same time, jump right in to one aspect.
 Maybe it’s starting a blog to get more content in front of prospective candidates – or seeing if you can make one employer branding video.
 Maybe it’s simply improving the Instagram content that candidates see.
 Getting to that one thing quickly will make your whole employer brand better and rally your entire company to make employer branding a larger priority going forward.

 Once you’ve gotten the ball rolling on your employer branding efforts, you’ll be ready to scale up as resources allow.
 You’ll want to set your goals, pick a point person, gather feedback from both candidates and current employees, reconsider and publicly define your employee value proposition, and of course, execute your campaign.